New Year’s Eve activities for adults include boat parties, nightclubs and other social events at various venues in Metro Vancouver on December 31st.

-New Year’s Eve was celebrated in 2019 with food, drink and DJ music at the Craft Beer Market at 85 West 1st Avenue from 8:30 pm until 2:00 am.
+Party-goers celebrated New Year’s Eve in 2019 with food, drink and DJ music at the Craft Beer Market at 85 West 1st Avenue from 8:30 pm until 2:00 am.
 Tickets ranged from between around $40 and $90 (which compared to $35 and $80 the previous year).
-Drink tickets, snacks and champagne at midnight were included in the ticket prices.
+Admission included drink tickets, snacks and champagne at midnight.

 All Night General Admission at the event cost $90 and included appetizers, a couple of beverage tokens, a glass of champagne at midnight and party favours.